I Wish Co-Founder, Partner, Ronan Daly Jermyn

 Partner Ronan Daly Jermyn

-Gillian is a Co-Founder of I Wish and is passionate about the next generation of young females and is very focussed on how we as a society need to fully enable young women to participate in the economy of the future.
+Gillian is passionate about empowering the next generation of female leaders and innovators and ensuring our society enables these young women to participate fully in the economy of the future.

 I Wish Co-Founder, Partner, Deloitte

 Caroline is the Corporate and international tax partner with Deloitte Ireland focused on the technology sector.
 Caroline is a member of Deloitte’s European Diversity and Inclusion Council for the Technology Sector and a member of Deloitte Irelands Diversity and Inclusion Council.

 Caroline is a member of the gender balance advisory group for the Department of Education to achieve better gender balance in STEM education at post-primary level.

 Caroline is a board director of ReThink Ireland, Irelands Social Innovation Fund.
 And Chair of the finance committee and is also the immediate past chairperson of it@cork(2017-2019)